 Above: Clicking "Store details" from the "API credentials" screen.
 Below: Clicking "Settings" on the Shopify dashboard to reach the "Store details" screen.

-Once you've reached "Store details," click “Edit” next to “Contact information.”
+Once you've reached "Store details," click “Edit” next to “Profile.”

 Change the “Sender email” to any email address that forwards to your helpdesk.
 Just be aware that customers will see the email address you enter here, so it's best to use an address ending in your unique website domain.